-REGULATOR 2013-16 ONLY.
-Re route wire as shown in diagram away from the cylinder and tape the stator wire where it touches the cylinder.
+REGULATOR PRE-2016 ONLY Re route wire as shown in the diagram below away from the cylinder and tape the stator wire where it touches the cylinder.
 Gary has some heatproof tape available.
 The reason for this is to protect the wires if your bike overheats.
-15-16 bikes are already routed as below.
+MY15-18 bikes are already routed as below.
+2017-18 is behind the front number board.

-MUD FLAP + TAPE.
-Very important.
+MUD FLAP + TAPE Very important.
 Fit well before so you know it works correctly.
 Prevents mud from clogging up the radiator.
-Also run some gorilla tape (this is stronger than standard duct tape) down the back of each side of the front fender, about 2cm out of the side of the back of the fender.
+Also run some Gorilla tape (this is stronger than standard duct tape) down the back of each side of the front fender, about 2cm out of the side of the back of the fender.
 Fit so mud flap nuts are under the mudguard as sometimes they can flick off the radiator cover (rivet would be better).

 We have also available a guard "shown below" which fits on the bottom of the radiator which prevents mud from getting into the rad.
-This works really well and definitely should be fitted.
+This works really well and should definitely be fitted.

 RADIATOR.
-IMPORTANT.
-Throughout the event and especially after every moor crossing remove the radiator cover and clean.
+IMPORTANT Throughout the event and especially after every moor crossing remove the radiator cover and clean.
 Do not touch or rub mud into the radiator, the radiator is very fragile so do not touch.
 You can blow out with the airline when you return to the start, same again do gently as you can damage the radiator.
 Every year we have riders retire because they do not do this.
 The radiator cover is designed to keep mud out of the radiator but it does not work well on the road.
 Remove when you are on a long road stretch.
-Make sure you do not loose the cover.
+Make sure you do not lose the cover.
 To fill the Evo coolant correctly put the front wheel (0.5-1.0 meter) high as it fills better.
-Fill full, the Evo will always push a little coolant out to find its level then it should be fine.
+Fill fully, the Evo will always push a little coolant out to find its level then it should be fine.
 Take your bike up the road for a run and make sure the fan is working correctly.

-I CANNOT STRESS HOW IMPORTANT IT IS TO KEEP THE RADIATOR CLEAN; THE BIKE CANNOT COOL ITSELF IF IT CANNOT GET AIR.
+WE CANNOT STRESS HOW IMPORTANT IT IS TO KEEP THE RADIATOR CLEAN; THE BIKE CANNOT COOL ITSELF IF IT CANNOT GET AIR.
 IF YOU DO NOT DO THIS THERE IS A GOOD CHANCE YOU WILL NOT FINISH THE EVENT.
 ALL THE EXPERIENCED RIDERS KEEP THEIR RADIATOR CLEAN AND NORMALLY HAVE NO PROBLEMS.
 MAKE SURE YOUR BIKE HAS A 1.4 RADIATOR CAP.
 THIS IS IMPORTANT.

-VERY IMPORTANT

-Evo all models.
-Re-route header tank pipe as shown.
+HEADER TANK PIPE.
+VERY IMPORTANT Evo all models.
+Re-route header tank pipe as shown in the diagram below.
 If you have cooling problems you will get a warning before damage is done.
 This will indicate the radiator is full of mud, you are going too fast on the road or there is a problem with the fan.
-100% IMPORTANT.

-EVO: Electrical adaptor to wire the fan live if the fan wiring/thermostat fails.
-Available from Gary.
-Get before the event.
-This is very good to carry.
+EVO ELECTRICAL ADAPTOR Carry an electrical adaptor as shown in the diagram below to wire the fan live if the fan wiring/thermostat fails.
+These will be available from Gary in the Parc Ferme.
+This is very useful to carry.

-FAN WIRING.
-If you do remove any wiring from your bike please contact us.
+FAN WIRING If you do remove any wiring from your bike please contact us.
 Do not remove any electrical boxes or change any wiring.
 The fan is wired through the lighting loom/wires on a standard bike.